davidgiga1993/mixing-station-docs/docs/mixers/soundcraft/si-performer.md

 The following parameters are **not controllable** via network due to firmware limitations:

-- Mutegroups
 - FX
 - Routing

-### Mutegroups

-It is not possible to access the mutegroups of the mixer - therefore the mute status might be shown incorrectly in the app.
-Consider using VCAs instead of mutegroups, since the on/off status of a VCA causes associated channels to mute in the same way as a mutegroup, and the VCA on/off status is controllable from Mixing Station.

 ## Mixer not connecting